boostorg/redis/README.md

 * Klemens Morgenstern ([klemens-morgenstern](https://github.com/klemens-morgenstern)): For useful discussion about timeouts, cancellation, synchronous interfaces and general help with Asio.

 ## Changelog

+### master

+* Removes automatic sending of the `HELLO` command.
+This can't be implemented properly without bloating the connection class, for example, passing all its parameters.
+It is user responsability to send HELLO.
+Requests that contain it have priority over other requests and will be moved to the front of the queue, see `aedis::resp3::request::config`

 ### v1.2.0